GemmechuBekele/week-8-python-project/README.md

 ---

 4. **Data source:**
-   - The dataset owid-covid-data.csv can be downloaded from `Our World in Data`.
+   - The dataset owid-covid-data.csv can be downloaded from [Our World in Data](https://ourworldindata.org/covid-cases).

   ---

- ### 📊 Key Insights
+ ## 📊 Key Insights
 - The United States reported the highest total cases among the analyzed countries.
 - India showed a rapid vaccination rollout in mid-2021.
 - Kenya's total cases and deaths remained comparatively low but with slower vaccine uptake.